AIerLab/Model-SL/README.md

 ---

+## Current Workflow (Under Construction)

+1. **Data Partitioning**:
+   - User data is retained locally, and only encrypted representations are shared with the server.

+2. **Training Local Models**:
+   - **Encryption Model**: Trains on user history to generate secure representations of intermediate outputs.
+   - **Decryption Model**: Trains in tandem to decode the encrypted data on the server side.

+3. **Split Learning Integration**:
+   - The encrypted intermediate data is transmitted to the server for further processing, while local models adapt based on user-specific requirements.

+4. **Continuous Learning**:
+   - User models evolve by leveraging historical data, enhancing encryption robustness over time.

+---

 ## Folder Structure

-- **`/model-sl/`**: Main repository containing the core codebase for split learning.
+- **`/model-sl/`**: Main repository containing the split learning implementation.
-- **`/submodules/`**: Includes necessary submodules for encryption, user history management, and utility scripts.
+- **`/submodules/`**: Includes experimental modules for encryption and decryption.
+- **`/user-history/`**: Placeholder for user history data (ensure compliance with privacy standards).
-- **`run_cloud.sh`**: Script for deploying and running the project on a cloud environment.
+- **`run_cloud.sh`**: Script for cloud execution.
-- **`run_local.sh`**: Script for running the project locally.
+- **`run_local.sh`**: Script for local execution.

 ---

-## Prerequisites
+## Development Status

-- Python 3.8+
-- Required libraries (install via `requirements.txt` if applicable)
-- Access to cloud services (e.g., AWS, Azure, or GCP) for cloud execution
-- Supported Linux environment for local execution
+### Current Focus
+- Implementing basic encryption and decryption models.
+- Establishing secure communication protocols.
+- Testing integration of user-specific data with model parameterization.

+### Future Goals
+- Fine-tuning encryption-decryption models using federated learning techniques.
+- Enhancing performance through model optimization and hyperparameter tuning.
+- Expanding support for additional use cases and datasets.

 ---

-## Contributing
+## Contribution

-We welcome contributions to the **Model-SL Project**!
-To contribute:
+As the project is still in its early stages, contributions are welcome!

 1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add a new feature'`.
+3. Commit your changes: `git commit -m 'Add new feature'`.
 4. Push the branch: `git push origin feature-name`.
 5. Open a pull request on GitHub.